What is Modern Dance?

 Barefoot trains dancers with special attention given to somatic understanding.
 We encourage our students to work within their own skeletal structure and use muscles efficiently.
 With healthy placement of bones and joints, muscles work with greater ease and fewer injuries occur.
 Students are never asked to over-turnout or to lift their legs too high, thereby putting unnecessary strain on hip and knee joints.
 Class discussions include anatomy, muscle control-when to use force and when to release.
 We aim to make dancing a healthy and joyful experience.

 Students learn important technical skills while also developing their movement pallet through improvisation.
 Students experience the thrill of choreographing their own dances.
-At Barefoot, we discuss themes, forms, structures, the influence of sound and music, and work to become stronger dance makers.
+At Barefoot, we discuss concepts, themes, forms, structures, the influence of sound and music, and work to become stronger dance-makers.
 Each year culminates in a performance celebrating the students’ hard work.
 Barefoot is not a competition school.
 We are artists focusing on the creative process.

 Are there performances?